skarlekar/smart-quora/README.md

 **CreateQuestion** - A _CreateQuestion_ transaction is invoked by the Inquirer to pose a question.
 The reward amount and time by which answers are due has to accompany the request.
 The _CreateQuestion_ transaction generates the _QuestionCreated_ event.

 **CreateAnswer** - A _CreateAnswer_ transaction is invoked when a respondent provides an answer to an existing question.
-The _CreateAnswer_ transaction should be invoked with the identifier of the associated question and the ans
+The _CreateAnswer_ transaction should be invoked with the identifier of the associated question and the answer description.
+The _CreateAnswer_ transaction generates an _AnswerCreated_ event.

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS